Faculty Handbook 2016–17

 All 64 campuses of SUNY function under the overall authority and responsibility of the SUNY Board of Trustees, subject to the general guidelines of the Board of Regents of the State of New York.
-The Board of Trustees is SUNY’s governing body, consisting of 17 members, 15 of whom are appointed by the governor, by and with consent of the New York State Senate.
-In addition, the president of the Student Assembly serves as a voting member and the president of the University Faculty Senate serves on the board as a nonvoting member.
+The Board of Trustees is SUNY’s governing body, consisting of 18 members, 15 of whom are appointed by the governor, by and with consent of the New York State Senate.
+In addition, the president of the Student Assembly serves as student trustee and the presidents of the University Faculty Senate and Faculty Council of Community Colleges serve as ex-officio (nonvoting) trustees.

-The SUNY Board of Trustees delegates administration of the university to Chancellor Nancy L. Zimpher and her staff, known as the system administration, which implements university-wide academic, fiscal, personnel, and facilities policies.
-The SUNY system administration serves as liaison between the campuses and such state offices as the Division of the Budget, the Governor’s Office of Employee Relations, the Department of Civil Service, and the Office of the State Comptroller.
+The SUNY Board of Trustees delegates administration of the university to the chancellor and his or her staff, known as the System Administration, which implements universitywide academic, fiscal, personnel, and facilities policies.
+The SUNY System Administration serves as liaison between the campuses and such state offices as the Division of the Budget, the Governor’s Office of Employee Relations, the Department of Civil Service, and the Office of the State Comptroller.

 University Faculty Senate

 The SUNY Board of Trustees approved the creation of the University Faculty Senate (UFS) on October 8, 1953.
 Article VII of the Policies of the Board of Trustees states “the Senate shall be the official agency through which the University Faculty engages in the governance of the University.
 The Senate shall be concerned with effective educational policies and other professional matters within the University.”